pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 I am going to present you with two solutions on how to go around the problem.
 Both are very efficient in terms of performance and memory consumptions.
-The first method is easier to understand, but requires the definition of a function in an upper scope, which makes the code a bit less readable since you have too look up the function.
+The first method is easier to understand, but requires the definition of a function in an upper scope, which makes the code a bit less readable since you have to look up the function.
 The second solution is my personal favorite but is harder to understand, especially when you see such constructs for the first time.
 There are other solutions, but these at the moment are the fastest and are supported